A Modern Theory of Cross-Validation through the Lens of Stability: Risk Consistency of CV by Stability

 and

 \end{enumerate} \end{proposition}

-In other words, $\hat R_{\cv,n,n}$ concentrates around $\mu_n$ at an $O(n^{-1/2}+n^{1/2}\epsilon)$ scale and a sub-Gaussian tail.
+In other words, $\hat R_{\cv,n,n}$ concentrates around $\mu_n$ at an $O(n^{-1/2}+n^{1/2}\epsilon_n)$ scale and a sub-Gaussian tail.
 This result can be extended to general $K$-fold cross-validation to bound $|\hat R_{\cv,n,K}-\mu_{n_\tr}|$.

-\begin{remark} The concentration bounds based on McDiarmid's inequality presented in \Cref{pro:bousquest_concentration} have much stronger requirement on the stability bound $\epsilon_n$ than in the consistency result \Cref{thm:bousquet-consistency}.
+\begin{remark} The concentration bounds based on McDiarmid's inequality presented in \Cref{pro:bousquest_concentration} have a much stronger requirement on the stability bound $\epsilon_n$ than in the consistency result \Cref{thm:bousquet-consistency}.
 In the consistency result, \Cref{thm:bousquet-consistency} implies that $\hat R_{\cv,n,n}-R(\D_n)=o_P(1)$ as long as $\epsilon_n=o(1)$.
 In contrast, the concentration results in \Cref{pro:bousquest_concentration} require $\epsilon_n=o(n^{-1/2})$ in order to have a vanishing bound.
-Such a difference reflects the subtlety in the dependence between the cross-validated losses, which is a major challenge in uncertainty quantification for CV model evaluation and comparison. \end{remark}
+Such a difference reflects the subtle nature of the dependence between the cross-validated losses, which is a major challenge in uncertainty quantification for CV model evaluation and comparison. \end{remark}

-\subsection{Extensions to sub-Weibull Stability}
+\subsection{Extensions to Sub-Weibull Stability}

 The concentration result \Cref{pro:bousquest_concentration} requires the perturb-one loss stability to be uniformly bounded, which may be too restrictive, as it precludes many common scenarios involving unbounded support, such as linear regression with Gaussian noise under the squared loss.
-Unlike the consistency result, which can avoid the uniform bound condition by leveraging different combinations of conjugate indices in H\"{o}lder's inequality, relaxing the $L_\infty$-norm stability assumption in the concentration result is less straightforward, as it typically requires extending the bounded difference inequality to the case of infinite support.
+Unlike the consistency result, which can avoid the uniform bound condition by leveraging different combinations of conjugate indices in H\"{o}lder's inequality, relaxing the $L_\infty$-norm stability assumption in the concentration result is less straightforward, as it typically requires extending the bounded-difference inequality to the case of infinite support.
 Here, we present an approach based on sub-Weibull tail conditions.
 Some results and properties of sub-Weibull random variables may be of more general interest.

 \begin{definition}[Sub-Weibull Random Variables] For a pair of fixed positive real numbers $(\kappa,\alpha)$, we say a random variable $Z$ is $(\kappa,\alpha)$-sub-Weibull (or $(\kappa,\alpha)$-SW) if